-Google Translate is an application to translate one language to another in real-time.
-The google Translate App can translate from handwriting, voice and camera, and outputs speech and text-over-image.
-Google translate is using google neural machine translation.
-This post explains google translate architecture and technologies, especially explains how Google Translate uses transformer model and enhance its performance.
+Google Translate is an application to translate one language to another in real time.
+The Google Translate App can translate from handwriting, voice, and camera, and outputs speech and text-over-image.
+Google Translate uses Google neural machine translation.
+This post explains Google Translate architecture and technologies, especially how Google Translate uses the transformer model and enhances its performance.

 Table of Content

 - Transformer model and GNMT New Models

 Google Translate is powered by state-of-the-art AI technologies with neural networks.
 These include:

 - Text: text-to-text translation